kibum-moon/blog/content/home/experience.md

   date_end: ""
   date_start: "2019-10-01"
   description: |-
-    * (Project) Recommendation System based on ML/DL in Higher Education
+    * (Project) *Recommendation System based on ML/DL in Higher Education*
-        * The system provided personalized recommendations of lectures, majors, and extra-curricular activities for college students to help them explore broader fields and find the right choice that fits their needs
+        |- * The system provided personalized recommendations of lectures, majors, and extra-curricular activities for college students to help them explore broader fields and find the right choice that fits their needs
-    * (Project) Early Prediction Model_ of _Academic Achievement and Mental Health of College Students Based on Deep Neural Networks Using Online Learning Big Data
+    * (Project) *Early Prediction Model_ of _Academic Achievement and Mental Health of College Students Based on Deep Neural Networks Using Online Learning Big Data*

   location: Seoul
   title: Data Scientist